top of page

 What to check:

-• Attic access hatch seals properly (prevents warm air from leaking into attic and causing condensation)
+• Attic access hatch seals properly (prevents warm air from leaking into the attic and causing condensation).

 Why winter matters: During cold snaps, poor insulation and air sealing allow heat to escape and moisture-laden air to enter the attic.
 This moisture condenses on cold roof decking, creating water stains and mold potential.